-- The overall responsibility for CEIAG is held by Deputy Headteacher Mr Martin (Student Progress), who is responsible for student progress and strategic curriculum development to ensure CEIAG provision meets the needs of all students.
-Mr Martin also oversees the Personal Development Learning (PDL) programme. - The Careers Leader is responsible for the strategic careers development, budget oversight, coordination of Work Enrichment Days, and implementation and quality assurance of the careers education (CE) programme. - A member of the Governing Body gives support to the CE programme. - Tutors are responsible for the delivery of careers education in school. - Individual teachers will ensure that lesson plans provide opportunities for using work related contexts and contribute to the development of CE within their department or curriculum area.
+- The overall responsibility for CEIAG is held by the Assistant Headteacher (Student Services and Communications), to ensure CEIAG provision meets the needs of all students.
+The Assistant Headteacher also oversees the Relationships, Sex and Health Education (RSHE) programme. - The Head of Careers is responsible for the strategic careers development, budget oversight, coordination of the Work Enrichment Day, and the implementation and quality assurance of the Careers Education (CE) programme. - An allocated member of the Board of Trustees is linked and gives support to the CE programme. - Tutors are responsible for the delivery of Careers Education in school. - Faculty Careers Champions will ensure that careers education is built into schemes of work, providing opportunities for subject teachers to use work related contexts and contribute to the development of Careers Education within their department or curriculum area.